operator-framework/java-operator-sdk/docs/documentation/workflows.md

   resources / features (e.g. CertManager, a specific Ingress controller, etc.).

   Activation condition is semi-experimental at the moment, it is fully supported, but it has its limitations.
-  For example event sources cannot be shared between multiple managed dependent resources.
+  For example event sources cannot be shared between multiple managed dependent resources which use activation condition.
   The intention is to further improve and explore the possibilities with this approach.

 ## Defining Workflows